-Note: All EHI messages in the Token Provisioning flow are advices only.
-This means that for all EHI modes you are not able to authorise TAR advices.
+Note: All EHI messages in the Token Provisioning flow (TAR/TEN/TCN) are advices only.
+This means that for all EHI modes you are not able to authorise TAR, TEN or TCN advices.
+You can use these messages to confirm to the cardholder the tokenisation status.
+They should never be used for payment authorisation approval or decline decisions.

 Figures 11-14 below describe the Visa and Mastercard messages that are received for token provisioning requests.
+Note that since these are asynchronous messages, it is possible they may arrive out of sequence.